billg-splunk/javashop-otel/README.md

 Exit vi
 :q!

-#Ok enough fun ..let's make this easier for our developer
+OK, enough fun ..let's make this easier for our developer

 # Manual Instrumentation